gacela-project/symfony-gacela-example/README.md

 );
 ```

-And then when the `EntityManagerInterface` is encountered then the callable from that binding will be resolved.
+And then when the `EntityManagerInterface` is found, then the callable from that binding will be resolved.
 ```php
 <?php # ProductRepository.php